Monastersky/fraud-detection/README.md

 |K-Nearest Neighbors Classifier|1.0|0.99539337165168|0.42857142857142855|
 |Support Vector Machines|0.8963414634146342|0.9926968087160779|0.29777177582714387|

-I ran also ran the unsupervised model K-means however my results were not good.

 I also ran a Bayesian logistic regression to see if having a distribution of coefficients would give me better predictability.
-Unfortunately, the Bayesian logistic regression had worse scores with an average recall score of .795 with considerably worse accuracy scores.
+Unfortunately, the Bayesian logistic regression had worse scores with an average recall score of .795.

 ![](plots/pymc_dist.png)

 # Conclusions

 My best model was the random forest model which was able to get a perfect recall score and an accuracy score .9994.
 I found out that boosting methods and support vector machines work well but do not outperform a random forest in this case.
-Since interpretability is not important in this case I do not need to worry about random forest’s interpretability.
-I found that I unsupervised methods such as k-means did not work well for my data.
-I also found that Bayesian logistic regression models did not perform better than their frequentist counterparts.
-I was able to create a credit card detection model that caught all instances of fraud, in fact my model caught all instances of fraud.
+It is also nice that random forest is not a black box model so that we can see which features were most important.
+I also found that the Bayesian logistic regression models did not perform better the frequentist logistic regression.
+I was successfully able to create a credit card detection model that caught all instances of fraud.

-I was also able to create a live widget that allows me to create prodictions on what the time and amount of the charge were as well as the amounts for all the PCA columns.
+I was also able to create a live widget that allows me to create prodictions on what the time and amount of the charge were as well as the amounts for all the PCA'd columns.

 # Going Forward
 Going forward I would hope to get information on the what the PCA’d columns mean so I could find out what features most impact fraud.
-I also would like to increase the predictability of my Bayesian model as this model gives me more insight to the distribution of my coefficients.

 # Sources